 • Working around heavy dust and fumes

-In response to these medical restrictions, the SSA will attempt to determine if there is any other work you can do before granting you benefits.
+In response to these medical restrictions, the SSA will attempt to determine if there’s any other work you can do before granting benefits.

-Finally, if you’re over 50, you stand a better chance of qualifying for benefits because of job restrictions.
+The SSA considers factors like age, education, and work experience when deciding if a claimant can or should be expected to learn new job skills.
+Therefore, if you’re over 50, you stand a better chance of qualifying for benefits because of ability restrictions.

 Applying for Asthma Disability Benefits

-SSDI and SSI Disability Attorney in San Francisco, CA
+A Qualified California SSDI and SSI Disability Attorney

 Free Case Evaluation